One of the best Microsoft Surface alternatives gets a great update

 A bigger 13-inch IPS screen with a 3:2 screen ratio, similar to an A4 paper, is another big upgrade from last year's model.

-Spec-wise, the ThinkPad X1 tablet is very similar to the Lenovo Carbon and Yoga laptops that were also announced at CES 2017, however it doesn't have the cool new ThinkShutter mechanical camera cover.
+Spec-wise, the ThinkPad X1 tablet ($1,160.07 at Walmart) is very similar to the Lenovo Carbon and Yoga laptops that were also announced at CES 2017, however it doesn't have the cool new ThinkShutter mechanical camera cover.

 Share your voice